codyschank/cluj/README.md

 - How to account for situations where more players have games than you can start on a given day
 - Count up games for each day, flag days where there are more than 9, and if so, drop games from the worst performing players
 - Don't account for ties yet
+- No way to get past data for testing different models (would need rosters each day, boxscores each day).
+But really don't need to do this, just need to find ways to better predict player performance (than just random sampling) and account for injuries/not the right amount of slots for players.

 Modeling:
 - Factors that might influence performance: home vs away, years in the league, random intercept for opponent (some measure of within year difficulty)